Around the world in 37 Days

 All our big zoo animals (with the exception of our Tigers) originate from Africa.
 That includes White Rhinos, African Elephants, Zebra, Giant Tortoises, Ostrich, African Lions and Giraffe.
 We also have a lot a small animals at the zoo that are from the African continent including Meerkats, Porcupines, Lemurs, Geckos, Sun Beatle, Crocodile, Land Snails, Crane’s, Hornbills and Vultures.

 Take our African trail to see if you can find all the African natives around the zoo.
 What’s more special talks will take place from each keeper section.
+Also we'll be doing Mini Africa Handling sessions everyday in the Classroom.

 And of course on Saturday 11 August, the Elephant keepers will be hosting our World Elephant Day event to raise money for The Bees & Elephant Project.
 More information to come on this event in June.